awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies.md

 # Managing Organization Policies<a name="orgs_manage_policies"></a>

 Policies in AWS Organizations enable you to apply additional types of management to the AWS accounts in your organization\.
-Policies are enabled only after you enable all features in your organization\.
+Policies are enabled only after you [enable all features in your organization](orgs_manage_org_support-all-features.md)\.
 You can apply policies to the following entities in your organization:
 + **A root**\.
 A policy applied to a root applies to all accounts in the organization\.
 + **An OU**\.
 A policy applied to an OU applies to all accounts in the OU and to any child OUs\.
 + **An account**\.
 A policy applied to an account applies only to that one account\.

 **Notes**
 Service control policies never apply to the master account, no matter which root or OU the master account is located in\.
 Currently, service control policy \(SCP\) is the only supported policy type\.
+Policy types are *available* to use in an organization when you [enable all features](orgs_manage_org_support-all-features.md)\.
+However, at the root level, you can disable an individual policy type using the [EnablePolicyType](http://docs.aws.amazon.com/organizations/latest/APIReference/API_EnablePolicyType.html) and [DisablePolicyType](http://docs.aws.amazon.com/organizations/latest/APIReference/API_DisablePolicyType.html) operations\.
+Use the [DescribeOrganization](http://docs.aws.amazon.com/organizations/latest/APIReference/API_DescribeOrganization.html) API operation to determine what organization policy types are available to use\.
+Use the ListRoots API operation to see which policy types are enabled and disabled in each root\.
+The Organizations console can also display the enabled and disabled policy types\.
+On the **Organize accounts** tab, choose the `Root` in the left\-hand navigation pane\.
+The right\-hand details pane shows all of the available policy types and indicates which are enabled and which are disabled\.

 For procedures that are specific to each type of policy, see the following topics:

-+ **Service control policies**\.
++ **[Service control policies](orgs_manage_policies_scp.md)**\.
 Service control policies \(SCPs\) are similar to IAM permission policies and use almost the exact same syntax\.
 However, an SCP never grants permissions\.
 Instead, think of an SCP as a "filter" that enables you to restrict what service and actions can be accessed by users and roles in the accounts that you attach the SCP to\.
 An SCP applied at the root cascades its permissions to the OUs below it\.
 An OU at the next level down gets the mathematical intersection of the permissions flowing down from the parent root and the SCPs that are attached to the child OU\.
 In other words, any account has only those permissions permitted by ***every*** OU and the parent root above it\.
 If a permission is blocked at any level above the account, either implicitly \(by not being included in an "Allow" policy statement\) or explicitly \(by being included in a "Deny" policy statement\) then a user or role in the affected account cannot use that permission, even if the account administrator attaches the **AdministratorAccess** IAM policy with \*/\* permissions to the user\.

 **Important**
 When you disable a policy type in a root, all policies of that type are automatically detached from all entities in that root\.
 If you re\-enable the policy type, that root reverts to the default state for that policy type\.
 For example, if you re\-enable SCPs in a root, then all entities in that root are initially attached only to the default SCP `FullAWSAccess` policy\.
 Any attachments of policies to entities from before the policy type was disabled are lost and are not automatically recoverable\.

 The following procedures apply to ***all*** policy types\.
-You must enable a policy type in a root before you can attach policies of that type to any entities in that root\.
+You must [enable a policy type in a root](#enable_policies_on_root) before you can attach policies of that type to any entities in that root\.

+**Topics**
 + [Listing and Displaying Information about Organization Policies](#list-policy-details)
 + [Editing a Policy](#edit-pol)
 + [Enabling and Disabling a Policy Type on a Root](#enable_policies_on_root)